 What Is The Non-Narrative Film Movement

-A non narrative film is a type of film or movie that has no story in it.
+A non-narrative film is a type of film or movie with no story.
 There is no plot.

-Non narrative film is a film that does not tell a story.
-It breaks away from the traditional format of movies, documentaries and video.
+A non-narrative film is a film that does not tell a story.
+It breaks away from the traditional format of movies, documentaries and videos.

-There is a major difference between narrative and non-narrative film.
-Narrative film is made up of a series of events in chronological order, and most are structured around characters who take part in the events.
+The narrative film comprises a series of events in chronological order, and most are structured around characters who take part in the circumstances.

 The events are usually linked by cause and effect, and the main character often has a goal that he must achieve by the end of the movie.

-In narrative film, there is typically a beginning, middle and end that all make sense to the viewer.
+In a narrative film, there is typically a beginning, middle and end that make sense to the viewer.

-Non-narrative film may contain images or scenes that are loosely related to one another but they do not connect to tell a story in any sense of the word.
+The non-narrative film may contain images or scenes loosely related to one another, but they do not connect to tell a story.

-Avant-garde filmmakers strive to challenge mainstream ideas about cinema as well as their own art form through this type of non narrative work.
+Avant-garde filmmakers strive to challenge mainstream ideas about cinema and their own art form through this type of non-narrative work.

 Titles of non-narrative films are usually taken from their subject matter; however, some have also been given creative titles by their creators.

-In either case, they are usually descriptive of the content of the film rather than being artificially constructed and unrelated to the images on screen.
+In either case, they are usually descriptive of the film’s content rather than being artificially constructed and unrelated to the images on the screen.

 What Is The Abstract Film Movement